tbartelmess/sqlite-trace/README.md

 Queries are colour coded by their duration.

 Queries are considered “good”/“fast” when they take less than 10ms to execute and appear green.
+When they between 10ms and 20ms it appears as yellow in the timeline.
+Any query that takes longer than 20ms will appear red.
+Ideally you should not have any of those queries on the main thread.
+For some background operations this can be fine.
 ![Example of the query performance instrument][image-2]

+This instrument doesn’t tell you lot about what is going on any why queries are slow, but it’s a good starting point if you are looking for a general overview.

 ### Indexes